Geocentric creationism

-Geocentric creationism is a religious belief held by a small subgroup of radical Young Earth Creationists who, in addition to asserting that the Earth was created between 6,000 and 10,000 years ago, also endorse the outdated geocentric model, which claims that Earth is stationary at the center of the universe.
+Geocentric creationism is a religious belief held by a small subgroup of radical Young Earth Creationists who, in addition to asserting that the Earth was created between 6,000 and 10,000 years ago, also endorse the geocentric view of the Earth, which claims that Earth is stationary at the center of the universe.
 Advocates of Geocentric creationism believe that God placed the Earth at the center of the Universe to symbolize the uniqueness and centrality of humanity.
 This view is in direct contradiction to established scientific consensus on the movement of the Earth, biology and the age of the Earth and is thus classified as pseudoscientific.
-It is primarily followed by a small segments of Protestant and Catholic fundamentalists alongside a few Orthodox Jews, but is fringe within even the Creationist movement itself, who often try to distance themselves from geocentrism.
+It is primarily followed by small segments of Protestant and Catholic fundamentalists alongside a few Orthodox Jews and Salafi Muslims.
+Geocentric creationism primarily grew out of a minority within the Creationist movement in the 20th century, particularly through the influence of Walter van der Kamp and Gerardus Bouw.
+The advocates of Geocentric creationism often relied on a variant of the Tychonic model, which attempted to preserve a geocentric framework while attempting to replicate the predictive accuracy of the heliocentric model’s account of celestial motions, however this view is generally rejected by the majority of modern Young Earth Creationists.

 Geocentrism differs from modern flat Earth beliefs as they nevertheless affirm the scientific fact of the Earth's spherical shape, however despite being largely insignificant, the view has had a somewhat greater influence within the anti-evolutionist movement than those who believe in a flat Earth.
 However, like flat Earthers, geocentrists also reject much of modern physics, astronomy, and biology.

 Geocentrism is rejected by the vast majority of Christians today, instead understanding the text of scripture to use phenomenological language that they believe was misunderstood to imply geocentrism in the medieval age.